External Research Requests

-2. Final project requests are reviewed by the Research Committee and, if approved by the Committee, are submitted to the Executive Committee for approval.
+2. Proposal requests are reviewed by the full Research Committee and, if approved by the Committee, are submitted to the Executive Committee for approval.

-3. Applicant will receive final notification of project approval from the Manager, Data & Research usually within 8 weeks of the submission of final materials.
+3. Applicant will receive final notification of the Committee’s decision from the Manager, Data & Research usually within 12 weeks of the submission of all materials.

-4. Upon receipt of final approval, investigators will contact Manger, Data and Research to arrange for distribution of materials.
+4. If approved, investigators will contact Manger, Data and Research to arrange for distribution of materials.

 1. Fees may apply.
 Investigator will be notified of fees assessed during the final approval process.